VerifiedJoseph/vigilant/docs/feeds.md

 ### Active hours

-Use active hours to restrict feed monitoring to a specific window of time.
+Use active hours to restrict feed monitoring to a specific time window.

-Both parameters are required when configuring an active hours window.
+Both parameters are required when configuring active hours.

 | Name                     | Description                                                  |
 | ------------------------ | ------------------------------------------------------------ |